Foundations in Teaching: Graduate Teaching Certificate

 You have the option to enroll in COOP 6090-CT2 and added to the “Teaching Foundations” email list to receive updates on our learning community meetings and other events.

 After successful completion of all requirements (see below), COOP 6090-CT2 will be listed on your transcript.
 This course is listed as a 1cr course, however it does not count towards minimum credit hour requirements.
 There is no fee associated with this course.
-The grades assigned in this course are S/U. If you are unable to complete the requirements in one semester you may re-register for the course in the following semester.
+The grade assigned in this course is V. If you are unable to complete the requirements in one semester you may re-register for the course in the following semester.
 However, the maximum time allowed to complete all requirements and receive course credit is 2 semesters.
 The course will be offered in Fall and Spring semesters only.

 Contact Dr. Lauren Barbeau–email@example.com or 478-0078–for more information.